-A very interesting situation, which can frighten any administrator on a Friday afternoon: You sign in with your O365 portal account, and suddenly you see that numerous user accounts are among the deleted users.
+A very interesting situation, which can frighten any administrator on a Friday afternoon: You sign in with your Microsoft Office 365 portal account, and suddenly you see that numerous user accounts are among the deleted users.
 The O365 portal informs you that these accounts will be completely deleted with all the related data in 30 days.

 Quite quickly, the MS support specialist called us and kindly explained that the problem is already well-known, and surprisingly, it was “not a bug, but feature.”
 Wow, what an awesome feature.
 Anyway, the support specialist didn’t wish to confirm the fact that this “undocumented opportunity” to delete the synchronized and “read only” users in Azure AD may be considered as a bug.
 The MS support specialist himself wasn’t 100% sure about subsequent actions and even asked us whether we could somehow recover these poor users in the Microsoft partner portal.
 Nevertheless, afterwards he found an effective solution.
 It helped us and that is why we would like to present to you.
 This solution is nothing else but a universal workaround for situations when you have to reset all previous synchronization parameters and start the AD synchronization like an initial one.
 The filters will be taken in consideration.
 In our case, we will use the latest Microsoft development called Azure Active Directory Connector (August 2015)